rohan843/cybersecurity-notes/README.md

 **Threat**: Any circumstance or event that can negatively impact assets.
 An example is a social engineering attack (a manipulation technique exploiting human error to gain private information, access or valuables).
 Another example is phishing (a type of social engineering).

 **Risks**: They are different from threats.
 A risk is anything that can impact the confidentiality, integrity or availability of an asset.
 Risks can be thought of as the _likelihood_ of a threat.
 An example of risk to an organization is the lack of backup protocols that would allow recovery of stored information in case of any accident or security incident.
 Risks are commonly rated on 3 levels: **low risk asset, medium risk asset and high risk asset** depending on possible threats and value of an asset.

+**Low-risk asset**: It is information that would not harm the organization's reputation or ongoing operations, and would not cause financial damage if compromized.